Actions enable users to interact with your product or service right inside Gmail.

 For instance, when a user receives an invitation to an event, she may be presented the option to RSVP interactively to the event from right inside the invitation.
 When she receives a notification that a magazine subscription is about to expire, she may be presented the option to renew it right from the notification.

 Actions can be declared in two ways: as In-App Actions or as Go-To Actions.
 Multiple types of actions are currently supported.

 In-App Actions are handled in-place, inside Gmail, without sending the user to any other website.
 Such actions include One-Click Actions, Reviews and RSVP Actions.

 There are many scenarios where the expected behavior from the user is to confirm a pre-defined request.
 For instance, when a user registers to a site, she receives an email asking her to confirm her registration.
 Similarly, a movie or music recommendations site could prompt a user to add items to a queue to enjoy later.

-One-click actions in Gmail and in Inbox
+One-click actions in Gmail

 To learn more, see the One-Click Action Reference.

 A RsvpAction can be used for responding to an event invitation from inside the inbox.
 The inbox renders this action by showing the details of the event and a combination of Yes/No/Maybe responses defined by the sender.

 To learn more, see the RSVP Action Reference.